Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 The Enquiry Dialog

-Upon a user clicking the enquiry or quote request button, a modal enquiry dialog will appear.
+Upon a user clicking the enquiry or quote request button, an enquiry pop-up will appear.
 To send an enquiry or request a quote, the user has to fill up the required fields and click on the‘Send’ button.

 The styling of the dialog and the field options can be set from the PEP settings in your dashboard.